8 Creative Ways to Add Abstract Texture to Your Next Painting

 6. Cutting and Carving

-Depending on what kind of medium you use, you can often carve interesting shapes and patterns into it while it’s still moist.
+Depending on what kind of medium you use, you can often carve interesting shapes and patterns into it while it’s still wet.
 If you use a plain spackling paste, you can carve into it once dry.

 7. Sanding